Hiram Maylee was born on Nov. 14, 1888 in Doddridge County, WV, the son of Richard Z. and Mary (Minard) Mayle.

 In 1910, when the federal census was enumerated, the widowed Hiram boarded with his widowed mother, unmarried brothers Hezekiah and Warner and sister Phoebe in the Grant District of Doddridge County.
 The census-taker recorded his occupation as railroad laborer.

 At age 28, he married again, to 18-year-old Pearl Johnston (1899-1987) of Wetzel County, WV.
 Their nuptials were performed in West Union on July 29, 1915, led by Rev. John T. Hickman of the Methodist Episcopal Church.
 There was an 11-year difference in their ages.

-They had at least five children -- Robert Mayle, Glenn Mayle, Lavonne Mayle, Betty Bode and Roy Vance Maylee.
+They produced at least five children -- Robert Mayle, Glenn Mayle, Lavonne Mayle, Betty Bode and Roy Vance Maylee.

 Sometime in the early 1920s, the family relocated to north-central Wisconsin, taking up residence in Cleveland and Medford, Taylor County.
 There, daughter Lavonne and son Roy Vance were born in the late 1920s.
 When the federal census was enumerated in 1930, in Cleveland, Hiram worked as a woodsman in his "own woods."
 Son Robert, age 16, was listed as a "worker."

 The Mayleses later returned to West Virginia, and made their home in Harrison County.

 Circa 1937, the family resided "as tenants on the Englewood Country club property two miles from Bridgeport on the Grasselli road," reported the Clarksburg Sunday Exponent-Telegram.

 Hiram resided in Bristol, Harrison County circa 1950.
 Hiram died in January 1982 in Bristol and was laid to rest in the Knights of Pythias Cemetery in nearby Salem.